On August 15, 2007, USC celebrated the opening of the Parkside Arts and Humanities Residential College (PRB).

-Joining its two sister structures, Parkside International Residential College (IRC) and Parkside Apartments, to complete the Parkside Community, PRB is home to 440 primarily freshmen residents and three Residential Faculty members and their families.
+Joining its two sister structures, Parkside International Residential College (IRC) and Parkside Apartments, to complete the Parkside Community, Parkside A&H is home to 440 primarily freshmen residents and three Residential Faculty members and their families.
 Together, Residential Faculty and Residential Education staff work to develop programs for residents that maximizes their college experience and provides added layers of support.
 Residents live in suite-style apartments, amidst state-of-the-art study lounges, music study rooms, recreation room with ping-pong, foosball and air hockey tables, and a Performance Café, all designed in response to student requests for more shared space.
-By shaving six inches off the hallways, designers were able to add small sitting areas to each suite.
-It also enhances a sense of community between the residents and their Resident Advisors (RAs).